james-at-cake/cake-marketing/exampleSite/content/portfolio/constant-diamond-wine.md

 #### Project Requirements

-A custom design and development created for Constant Diamond Wine.
+We loved building this custom design and development for Constant Diamond Wine.
+Constant sits atop the summit of Diamond mountain in the Napa Valley.